teolampos/ShopCo/README.md

     ----> helpers (contains essential functions used through out our code)

     ----> routes (contains one folder for each route in our app) --- components (components that           make up the route's Main Component)
                                                                  --- Main component.tsx
+    ----> shared (contains shared components used by many routes)

 # Styling